mailgun/mailgun.js/README.md

 NOTE: starting from version 3.0 you need to pass FormData (we need this to keep library universal).
 For node.js you can use built-in FormData or `form-data` library.

-**IMPORTANT**: if you are using EU infrastructure, you need to also pass `url: 'https://api.eu.mailgun.net'` together with auth credentials as stated in [Mailgun docs](https://documentation.mailgun.com/en/latest/quickstart-sending.html#send-via-api)
+**IMPORTANT**: if you use EU infrastructure, you need to also pass `url: 'https://api.eu.mailgun.net'` together with auth credentials as stated in [Mailgun docs](https://documentation.mailgun.com/docs/mailgun/api-reference/api-overview#base-url)

 ### Imports
 Once the package is installed, you can import the library using `import` or `require` approach: